Key Takeaways

 What are the investment options with variable life insurance?

-Investment options for your variable life insurance cash value are variable sub-accounts.
-Much like mutual funds, sub-accounts invest among securities such as stocks and bonds according to stated rules and objectives.
-Reach out to the insurance provider to learn about the variable options available within a particular policy.
+Investment options for variable life insurance cash value are sub-accounts.
+Similar to mutual funds, these sub-accounts invest in securities like stocks and bonds based on specific rules and objectives.
+Contact the insurance provider to learn which variable options are available within a policy.

 Can I cash out my variable life insurance policy?